The Covid and Software Testing Connection: A Pandemic Story

 My eureka moment came in the shower as I was worrying about the Covid cases rising around me.
 I had to take a Covid test in a few days, and I was mumbling to myself about how I didn’t want someone poking inside my nose.

-And, why will I be asked to take a stupid Covid-19 questionnaire?
+- And why will I be asked to take a Covid-19 questionnaire?

-Not before long, as the magical properties of a long hot shower usually do, the answer hit me.
+Before long, as happens with the magical properties of a long, hot shower, the answer hit me.

 Obviously, they want to know if I have Covid or not.
-But, to figure this out they would first need to know what my temperature is, whether I had been exposed to covid recently, and even whether the cells in my nose have traces of covid.
+But to figure this out, they would first need to know what my temperature is, whether I had been exposed to Covid recently, and even whether the cells in my nose have traces of the virus.
 Ultimately, they wanted information.
-Collecting this information and comparing with the CDC’s guidelines would help them decide if I am a Covid risk.
+Collecting this information and comparing it with the CDC’s guidelines would help them decide if I am a Covid risk.

 Sound familiar?